FAMILY FUN

 Port Townsend Marine Science Center

-Discover the nearshore habitats of the Salish Sea in the Port Townsend Marine Science Center’s aquarium featuring local fish and invertebrate species.
-View plankton through a microscope, touch an anemone, learn about the orca ‘Hope.’
+Discover the nearshore habitats of the Salish Sea in the Port Townsend Marine Science Center‘s museum featuring information on local fish and invertebrate species.
+View plankton through a microscope, touch an anemone, and more.
 Science camps are available in the summer and a variety of programs are offered.
-(Note hours vary by season.)
-532 Battery Way, Fort Worden, 360.385.5582.
+Visit the Wharf to see a 42′ skeleton of a gray whale named Gunther.
+Hours vary by season.
+532 Battery Way, Fort Worden and Flagship Landing, 1001 Water St., 360-385-5582.

 Farm Tour at Wilderbee Farm